 The expert view

-Unfortunately, being pregnant doesn’t mean an automatic excuse not to scrub out the loo or engage in a spring clean, as most household cleaning products are actually considered safe to use during pregnancy.
+Unfortunately, being pregnant doesn’t mean an automatic excuse not to scrub out the loo, vacuum the floor or engage in a spring clean, as most household cleaning products are actually considered safe to use during pregnancy.

 Although there isn't an awful lot of evidence around on the effects of cleaning products on a developing foetus, it’s generally considered that household products containing ammonia or bleach probably don’t harm your baby during your pregnancy.